Vek17/TabletopTweaks-Base/README.md

         * Dispelling Attack now uses the correct CL and no longer removes debuffs.
     * Rogue Talents
         * Prevents you from selecting the same talent more than once.
-    * Slippery Mind
-        * Slippery mind is now an advanced talent and correctly updates its save bonuses when your dexterity changes.
     * Trapfinding
         * Trapfinding now grants bonuses to perception and trickery.
     * Eldritch Scoundrel